-- The Research Laboratory Director assigns the defense jury taking into consideration the Dissertation Director's suggestions.
-The members of the assigned jury need to be approved by the Dean.
-The jury is made up of at least 5 members: the President of the Jury, the Dissertation Director, the Dissertation Co-director (in case there is one), and the other readers. - It is preferable to have a jury member from another discipline to provide an external and objective review of the study. - Once the readers receive the dissertation, they have ten weeks to read it.
+• The Research Laboratory Director assigns the defense jury.
+The members of the assigned jury need to be approved by the Dean and the scientific council.
+The jury is made up of at least 5 members: the President of the Jury, the Dissertation Director (or Dissertation Committee), the Dissertation Co-director (if need be), and the other readers, and a member.

+- It is preferable to have a jury member from another discipline to provide an external and objective review of the study. - Once the readers receive the dissertation, they have ten weeks to read it.
 If any of them exceeds the deadline, the dissertation is retrieved and sent to another reader. - To avoid any time delay, once the dissertation is sent to the readers, the other jury members will also receive it. - During the defense, the President leads the defense and assigns how and when each jury member intervenes in the discussion. - The President writes the final report, made up of 3 to 4 pages describing the defense session, the suggested jury's recommendations, and the obtained grade and rank.
-The deadline for submitting the final report is one month from the defense, and copies of it are sent to the candidate, the Research Laboratory Director, and the Dean.
+The deadline for submitting the final report is one month from the defense, and copies of it are sent to the candidate, the Head of the administrative council, and the Dean.